When money's tight, even necessities become negotiable.

 Refinance your mortgage

-While interest rates have been high over the past year, you may still be able to reduce your monthly payments by refinancing.
+While mortgage rates have been high over the past year, some people may still be able to reduce their monthly payments by refinancing.
+You might be able to lock into a slightly lower rate, which would save you money each month.

 Likewise, if your credit score has improved since you first took out a mortgage, you may now qualify for a lower rate.
 Be sure to speak with your mortgage lender to see if they can re-evaluate your credit score and offer you better loan terms.